- Civil and Environmental Engineering, University College Cork (1999)

 - Bachelor of Science in Civil Engineering, Kennesaw State University (2015) (formerly Southern Polytechnic State University)

-- Bachelor’s Degree in Civil Engineering, Ohio University (2013)
+- Bachelor of Science in Civil Engineering, Colorado State University (2017)

-- Bachelor of Science in Civil Engineering, University of Texas (2015)
+- Bachelor of Science in Biological Engineering, Cornell University

 Richard Goulding, P.E., M.B.A.